HL7/pco-ig/input/pagecontent/StructureDefinition-pco-what-matters-assessment-intro.md

 **Example Usage Scenarios:**

 The following are example usage scenarios for this Profile:
+* Record or update observations related to a person's assessment of What Matters.
+These observations may be extracted from a QuestionnaireResponse that inludes panel(s) of question/answer responses about what matters most, or observations created from a dedicated assessment application without use of a Questionnaire.
 * Query for observations representing a patient's assessment of What Matters.
-These observations may be extracted from a QuestionnaireResponse that inludes panel(s) of question/answer responses about what matters most, or observations created from a dedicated assessment applications without use of a Questionnaire.
-* Record or update observations related to a patient's assessment of What Matters.

 ### Mandatory and Must Support Data Elements